davidlattimore/wild/README.md

 duplication of effort.
 Also, it'll make it possible for me to provide hints that might make what you're trying to do easier.
 Options for communicating:

-* I like, where possible, to talk to people video video chat.
+* I like, where possible, to talk to people via video chat.
 You can book a time in my [calendar](https://calendar.app.google/MBYQeATMNBvuK8AZ6).
-If time zones make this hard, let me know via some other means and I'll see if we can find a time that works (I'm in Sydney, Australia).
+If time zones make this hard, let me know via some other means, and I'll see if we can find a time that works (I'm in Sydney, Australia).
-* Open an issue or a discussion here on github.
+* Open an issue or a discussion here on GitHub.
 * Message me on the [rust-lang Zulip](https://rust-lang.zulipchat.com/)
 * Email me at dvdlttmr@gmail.com